Finding Funds for Home Modifications and Handicap Accessible Vehicles

 Local community service organizations such as Kiwanis, Lions Club, Elks, and Knights of Columbus often offer programs to assist with funding and/or services to assist people in the community with home repairs.
 Also speak to your local businesses and churches.
 You’ll be surprised how supportive your community can be when they know there’s a need.

-Another helpful non-profit is the First Hand Foundation.
-First Hand provides funding for children whose families cannot afford medical care, equipment, vehicle modifications, or displacement related to care.
-First Hand accepts case grant applications for medical needs from the United States and through select international providers.
+Another helpful non-profit is the Cerner Charitable Foundation.
+Cerner (formerly First Hand) provides funding for children whose families cannot afford medical care, equipment, vehicle modifications, or displacement related to care.
+Cerner accepts case grant applications for medical needs from the United States and through select international providers.

 Giving Angels Foundation exists to assist special needs children from lower income families with a physical disability aged 21 years or younger throughout the United States.
 The Foundation awards grants to lower income families to enhance the everyday life of the child.
 Applications are accepted throughout the year and voting on applications happens once per month.